MastMind/PE-infector/README.md

 		1. Code injection (default method; success if enough empty space)
 		2. Create new section (turn on with option -m sect)
+		3. Resize current code section (turn on with option -m resz)

 	Also support output for current sections (option -d)